wptrainingteam/learn-wp-content/developer-learning-pathway/07-introduction-to-wordpress-blocks/05-block-attributes.md

 ## Additional resources

 For further reading on these topics, make sure to check out the [Attributes](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/) guide in the BLock Editor Handbook.

+## YouTube chapters

+0:00 Introduction
+0:17 Adding attributes to a block
+1:46 Access the block's attributes
+4:30 Block recovery
+5:11 Adding a Settings panel to the block
+9:04 Adding a TextControl to the block sidebar
+12:05 Additional resources